githubschool/pub-sec-t3-joecollinsworth/docs/Exercises/02-Create-CI-Action.md

 1. Under "Branch name pattern", type `main`.
 1. Select the **Require pull request reviews before merging** checkbox.
 1. Select the **Require status checks to pass before merging** checkbox.
-1. Select the **Continuous Integration** checkbox in the Status checks found in the last week for this repository.
+1. Search for **CI** in the Status checks found in the last week for this repository.
 1. Click **Save changes**.